Do the Digit Insurance

 As health conditions decline due to ageing, he/she tends to fall frequently due to imbalance in the body.
 This often leads to fractures, bruises, and sometimes head injuries.
 These conditions affect not only your mind but also your body.

-To keep our body balanced, multiple systems in our body work simultaneously.
-This includes our vision, touch systems, and ear, which sends our senses into our brain, which gets converted to motor output via our systems.
-When we age, all these systems might start working slower.
-But following a daily regime will always prevent the same.
+Multiple systems work simultaneously to keep our body balanced.
+These include our vision, touch systems, and ears, which send our senses into our brain, which gets converted to motor output via our systems.
+All these systems might start working slower when we age, but following a daily regime will always prevent this.

 Here are some workouts for seniors:

-Stand in front of your kitchen sink and hold on to the front.
+Stand before your kitchen sink to hold on or an area without support.
 Place your one foot carefully on a lower stool.
-Try to find balance as you stand upright, letting your hands go off the sink.
+Find balance as you stand upright, letting your hands go off the sink.
 Slowly lift your foot up and down from the stool.

 • This will keep your body balanced and your posture upright.
 You will feel the difference while walking alone.

-• This exercise will strengthen your leg muscles, so the chances of frequent falls will decline.
+• This exercise will strengthen your leg muscles, reducing the chances of frequent falls.

-Lower body strength workout such as Roman deadlifts helps to strengthen your legs and hips.
-Start practising the sit-to-stand exercises, heel raises, and squats 10 times daily.
+Lower-body strength workouts such as Roman deadlifts help strengthen your legs and hips.
+Start practising the sit-to-stand exercises; heel raises, and squats 10 times daily.

 • This will strengthen your hips, calves, and quads.